 You want your friends to respect your decision, but ‘accidentally’ pull a barf face every time they chomp into their pepperoni pizza.
 If there was a church for veggies you’d be the preacher and the door knocker.
 Yes, your body is healthy but your relationship with your friends is becoming…*barf face.* Cut it out, please!

+And that’s my top ten things to do and not do when you go vegetarian.
 Let me know what you think of these tips in the comments below and pass this article along to wanna be vegetarians you know.